unixtime/password-hasher-cli/README.md

 ## Setup Instructions

 1. **Clone the Repository:**
-   Ensure you have Rust and Cargo installed, then clone this repository to your local machine.
+   Please install Rust and Cargo, then clone this repository to your local machine.

 ```bash
 git clone https://github.com/unixtime/password-hasher-cli.git